From 1st January 2021 the rules has changed for EU citizens visiting, working or studying in the UK.!

 Example for a 2 bedroom apartment, provided that there is gas cooker and central heating, the average monthly prices are:

-- If you have a pay as you go gas or electricity meter, you can take the gas card or electricity key to the local Post Office or Paypoint (consumer.paypoint.com)/ Payzone (www.payzone.co.uk/consumers) shop to top up.
-Once the gas / electricity has run out, your card can have a negative balance of up to – £5, just place the gas card / electricity key into the meter (for gas meter press and hold button A for 3 – 4 times to restart).
+- If you have a pay as you go gas or electricity meter, top up your gas card or electricity key to the local Post Office or Paypoint (consumer.paypoint.com)/ Payzone (www.payzone.co.uk/consumers) shops.
+Once the gas / electricity has run out, your card can have a negative balance of up to – £5, just reinsert the gas card / electricity key into the meter (for gas meter press and hold button A for 3 – 4 times to restart).

 - Council Tax = approximately £150, this varies by council district.
 Every taxable year you will receive an annual invoice e.g. from April to April.
 It will be distributed every 10 months so if the last payment is in January you won’t have to pay in February or March.
 A single occupant resident can receive a 30% Council tax discount and students do not have to pay Council Tax.